Siege of Yorktown: Articles of capitulation

-Article VI.
-The general, staff, and other officers not employed as mentioned in the above articles, and who choose it, to be permitted to go on parole to Europe, to New York, or to any other American maritime posts at present in the possession of the British forces, at their own option; and proper vessels to be granted by the Count de Grasse to carry them under flags of truce to New York within ten days from this date, if possible, and they to reside in a district to be agreed upon hereafter, until they embark.
-The officers of the civil department of the army and navy to be included in this article.
-Passports to go by land to be granted to those to whom vessels cannot be furnished.
+Under Article VI, the general, staff, and other officers not employed as mentioned in Article V, and who choose to do so, were to be permitted to go on parole to Europe, to New York, or to any other American maritime posts at present in the possession of the British forces, at their own option.
+Proper vessels were to be granted by the Count de Grasse to carry them under flags of truce to New York within ten days, if possible.
+They to were required to reside in a district to be agreed upon later, until they embark.
+The officers of the civil department of the army and navy were included in this article.
+Passports to go by land to New York were to be granted to those to whom vessels for the trip could not be furnished.